You don’t need to eat for two

 Avoid foods that release their energy quickly, such as:

 If you work, you may find it helpful to keep a few long-lasting snacks, such as dried fruit and nuts, in your desk drawer or locker, so you don’t get caught out by the hunger pangs.

 Studies have shown that women who have breakfast are more likely to be able to control their weight than those who don’t.
 Your body fasts while you're asleep and if you don’t eat in the morning you'll feel tired, hungry and you’re more likely to overeat later.

 Making sure you eat breakfast can be difficult if you’re busy.
 You could try making something the night before to take out with you, or even keeping something at work if suitable, such as cereal.

 If you’re struggling with morning sickness, you could try eating something like dry toast or plain biscuit before you get out of bed.

 Healthy eating when you have morning sickness

-Listen to your body and eat when you can manage it.
-Pregnancy sickness, or morning sickness, doesn't last forever.
+Listen to your body and eat when you can manage it, and try to remember that pregnancy sickness, or morning sickness doesn't last forever!
 There is no scientific evidence to back any of the following suggestions but they have helped some women so you could try them:

 - eating ginger or foods containing ginger